 - Personal selections.
-Divide your customers into groups and offer each of them a set of products that might potentially interest them based on the analysis of the viewed products or previous orders as this can well pay off with repeat purchases.
+Divide your customers into groups and offer each of them a set of products that might potentially interest them based on the analysis of the viewed products or previous orders, as this can well pay off with repeat purchases.

 - A small gift.
 Let’s be honest: Everybody loves freebies.
 It’s enough to present just a nice trifle, preferably reminding a person of your brand.
-It can be a mug, a key chain, a phone case, etc. This seems to be a small bonus but many people will really appreciate it.
+It can be a mug, a key chain, a phone case, etc. This seems to be a small bonus, but many people will really appreciate it.

-- Bring your friend.
-You may offer some bonus points or a monetary discount to your registered customers if one of their friends signs up through a referral link.
-This method can perfectly work for popular niches such as clothing, for instance.
+- Bring your friend.This idea can perfectly work for popular niches such as clothing, for instance.
 Thus, you may grow the client base with the help of your existing customers who, to some extent, play the role of a marketer in your business.

 - Birthday present.
 If your customers provide you with enough details to track this kind of personal information, you can set up an automated mailout of special offers to clients whose birthdays are coming.
-Everyone will be happy to get such attention from the online store.
+Everyone will be happy to get much attention from the online store.

 - Ask to tell a story.
-Most probably, among your social media and newsletter subscribers are those, who are ready to show their creativity if you offer them something valuable in return.
+Most probably, among your social media and newsletter subscribers are those who are ready to show their creativity if you offer them something valuable in return.
 Arrange a contest in which everyone will be able to send their story related to the topic of your online store or the usage of a certain product category that you offer.
 Basically, the story should not necessarily be about your product.
-It may be simply related to a particular event.
+It may be related to a particular event.

 - Workshop.
-If the goods you sell are used for art or any other creative process you can offer your online store visitors and social media subscribers to send a workshop in the format of an article (with photo) or video.
+If the goods you sell are used for art or any other creative process, you can offer your online store visitors and social media subscribers to send a workshop in the format of an article (with photo) or video.
 This is particularly the case of online stores that specialize in products for hobbies and handmade.

 - Bonus for a review.
-If you have already implemented a system of cumulative discounts, bonus points, or something similar in your online store you can continue experimenting and develop it.
+If you have already implemented a system of cumulative discounts, bonus points, or something similar in your online store, you can continue experimenting and develop it.
 Offer your customers a bonus when they review a product after the purchase.
 Later they can use it to get a discount on the next order.